nogibjj/Bash_Project2_Kashaf/README.md

 ![image](https://user-images.githubusercontent.com/111402572/194764777-33dc025e-4d65-4a8f-a65c-217cbfe56a26.png)

-It uses the Bash command line tool to create three main bash files:
+This project creates the following three Bash command line tools:

 1. A bmi calculator (calc.sh) which takes inputs from the user about their weight and height and return a value for their bmi score and information about whether they fall into the overweight, underweight or obese range.
 2. A bash command file tool to provide information about a csv file(bmi_data.sh).
 This asks for a csv file name and returns the number of lines in the file and column names.